medusajs/medusa/docs/content/modules/carts-and-checkout/payment.md

 1. When a request is sent to [delete the Payment Session](https://docs.medusajs.com/api/store/#tag/Cart/operation/DeleteCartsCartPaymentSessionsSession).
 2. When the [Payment Session is refreshed](https://docs.medusajs.com/api/store/#tag/Cart/operation/PostCartsCartPaymentSessionsSession).
 The Payment Session is deleted so that a newer one is initialized instead.
-3. When the Payment Provider is no longer available.
-This generally happens when the store operator removes it from the available Payment Provider in the admin.
+3. When the Payment Processor is no longer available.
+This generally happens when the store operator removes it from the available Payment Processor in the admin.
-4. When the region of the store is changed based on the cart information and the Payment Provider is not available in the new region.
+4. When the region of the store is changed based on the cart information and the Payment Processor is not available in the new region.

 It accepts the `data` field of the payment session for its first parameter.